bubdm/TeamManagerDiscordBot/README.md

 # TeamManagerDiscordBot
 Public version of the discord bot I'm working on (removed personal information for safety).
 Written in C# and uses DSharp API.
+I added as many comments as I could, but I don't understand how some of the API and bot framework works completely.

 For commands to work properly:
 1) Insert your own bot token in config.json file located at /bin/Debug/netcoreapp3.1/config.json